janymuong/AirBnB_clone_v4/README.md

 #### File Info:
 > **Note**
-> - The `index.html` - i.e. HTML files in [web_dynamic](./web_dynamic) - serve as the main entry point for the application.
-Open this file in your browser to interact with the JavaScript functionality.
+> - The `index.html` - i.e. HTML files in [web_dynamic/templates](./web_dynamic/templates/) - serve as the main entry point for the application.
+This files are rendered by the Flask routes to interact with the JavaScript functionality.
-> - You can find the jQuery library included in the `head` section of the `index.html` files, which enables you to use jQuery methods and selectors in your JavaScript code.
+> - You can find the jQuery library included in the `head` section of each `HTML` file, which enables you to use jQuery methods and selectors in your JavaScript code.
 > - Chrome DevTools:
 >> You can inspect and debug your web pages and see real-time changes in the DOM using it:
 >> Press `Ctrl+Shift+I` /or `fn + f12` (or `Cmd+Option+I` on *macOS*) to open DevTools.

 <br/>

-Semistandard compliant : `semistandard *.js --global $`
+> Semistandard compliant : `semistandard *.js --global $`
+> Files solutions in [web_dynamic/static/scripts/](./web_dynamic/static/scripts/) are use this standard.
 [![js-semistandard-style](https://raw.githubusercontent.com/standard/semistandard/master/badge.svg)](https://github.com/standard/semistandard)

 <br/><br/>